 Your exterminator should always let you know if boric acid is being used, as it can be potentially harmful to pets and children.

-Hydramethylnon slowly but effectively kills tons of pets, from ants to crickets to silverfish and cockroaches.
+Hydramethylnon slowly but effectively kills tons of pests, from ants to crickets to silverfish and cockroaches.

 Like boric acid, hydramethylnon won’t kill the ants right away.
 Instead, it kills them over a period of a few days, giving the ants time to bring plenty of the chemical back to their nest.
 This will end up killing a lot of ants over time, and should eventually take care of your problem completely.